tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 | U         | make * and + modifiers ungreedy (same as *? and +?)
 | u         | enable unicode-specific patterns like \p
 | x         | extended mode (ignore whitespaces and comments)

+TODO: I stopped at page 138 (Binaries and Pattern Matching)